kevinkarbstein/GenomeXtract/README.md

 # GenomeXtract – A toolkit to easily find, compare, and assemble NCBI genomes
-Automatically download, filter, and assemble genomes (or genes) from NCBI – saving you time and keeping genomics fun.
+Automatically find, download, filter, compare, and assemble genomes (or genes) from NCBI – saving you time and keeping genomics fun.

 **LATEST UPDATE**
 GenomeXtract is now available as Bioconda package: